Shop Mead Wine Online.

 Archaeology is making the case that the earliest man involved in fermenting honey may have been in the Henan province in China.
 Mead is still made in Africa to this day and is known as Tej.
 Next time you are in Ethiopia, visit your local tej betock (tej house) for a taste of mead.
 There is so much to learn about the legends of mead.

 What is mead?
-Mead is the oldest fermented beverage on the planet.
-At least no one can prove is wasn’t, because it has been around since before mankind was writing things down.
+Mead is the oldest alcoholic beverage on the planet.
+At least no one can prove it wasn’t, because it has been around since before mankind was writing things down.
 We think the oldest mead recorded comes from China, 7000 to 9000 years ago.
 Mead history is long and covers all continents of the world.
-There is a lot we don’t know and even more we debate, but we do know that honey has been around for as long man, and as soon as man discovered fermentation he has been fermenting honey to make mead.
+There is a lot we don’t know and even more we debate, but we do know that honey has been around for as long as man, and as soon as man discovered fermentation, he has been fermenting honey to make mead.

 The technical answer to the question, what is mead, is not that simple though.
-There is a booming, centuries old, mead industry in Europe, especially Poland, where they have never stopped making mead.
+There is a booming, centuries-old, mead industry in Europe, especially Poland, where they have never stopped mead making.
 In the United States, mead is really just entering the scene.
-Certainly hobbyists and even a few wineries have been making mead for quite some time.
+Certainly, hobbyists and even a few wineries have been mead makers for quite some time.
 It is only in the last few decades that it has made any headway into pop culture.
-The United States government’s answer to the question, what is mead, is that fermented honey is wine made from honey; aka honey wine.
+The United States government’s answer to the question, what is mead, is that fermented honey drink is wine made from honey; aka honey wine.
 As a licensed winery in the US, we are required to describe fermented honey as honey wine.
-In fact the word mead isn’t currently defined.
-The American Mead Makers Associate is making efforts to change this, but what will be decided is unknown.
+In fact, the word mead isn’t currently defined.
+The American Mead Maker Association is making efforts to change this, but what will be decided is unknown.
 Even a government classification will not really answer the question, what is mead?
 Mead is too old and has too diverse a history to be defined by one generation.

 MEAD IS, AT ITS CORE IS FERMENTING HONEY WITH WATER